One-Pan Fall Chicken Dinner Recipe

 Instructions

-• In a small bowl, mix the minced garlic, chopped thyme, olive oil, lemon zest, salt, and pepper to create a fragrant herb oil.
+• In a small bowl, combine the minced garlic, chopped thyme, olive oil, lemon zest, salt, and pepper to make the herb oil.

-• Toss the butternut squash chunks and sliced red onion with half of the herb oil mixture, ensuring everything is evenly coated and spread out on one side of the baking sheet.
+• Toss the butternut squash and red onion with half of the herb oil until evenly coated.
+Spread the vegetables on one side of the prepared baking sheet.

-• Once cooked, remove the baking sheet from the oven and let the chicken rest for about 5 minutes to retain its juices.
+• Check that the chicken has reached an internal temperature of 75°C (165°F).
+Remove the baking sheet from the oven and let the chicken rest for 5 minutes.

 Notes